By Miles Galliford (c) 2007

 You will quickly start to recognize elements of the page layouts which are common across all these sites.
 Just as with print newspapers and magazines, these are the layouts that have proven to sit most comfortably with the reader and with the way online users want to consume content.

+Time and date - usually placed on the right hand side under the masthead.
+This is optional, but does give readers the impression that the site is up-to-date.
 Within this layout there is a great deal of flexibility to add your own personality and styles, particularly when you overlay your design on the basic page structure.
 However, at all times your number one goal should be constant; that is to make your website simple and intuitive, for every reader that visits.
 To achieve this learn from those sites that have a lot of experience.
+Don't be the person that puts a vertical title on the front cover!

 No comments: